Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 ## Topics

+Present Writing Topics and Skills

+- Some basics: sentences, simple, compound, and complex.
+Connecting with ";", "and", "but".
+- Logical flow.
+- Voice, tense, and mood.

-Present topics
+Present Topics and Skills

-- "Liberal Arts".
-Liberal?
-Arts?
+- "Information technology": the past 3,368 years.
+- The Materialist Fallacy: Mistaking the *tool* for the *job*, or confusing the *medium* with the *message*.
 - Basic vocabulary: Text, Edition, Book
-- The Materialist Fallacy: Mistaking the *tool* for the *job*, or confusing the *medium* with the *message*.

-Future topics
+- Computational Vocabulary: machine, operating system, filesystem, directory/folder, application.
+- File System: GUI
+	- Hierarchical file system
+	- Where is your stuff?
+- Word Processor vs. Text Editor.
+WYSIWYG.

+## Topics (Future)

 - Copyright (not the same thing as "patent"), Licenses, Public Domain, Fair Use
 - Citation and Quotation
 - Reading and Analysis

-## Skills
+## Skills (Future)

-- Computational vocabulary: machine, operating system, filesystem, file, directory/folder, application, physical machine vs. virtual machine, host machine, guest machine.
+- Computational vocabulary: physical machine vs. virtual machine, host machine, guest machine.
-- File System: Gui and Command-line
+- File System: Command-line
 	- Hierarchical file system
 	- Where is your stuff?
 - Installing and running a Virtual Machine